stephbuon/stephbuon.github.io/docs/_posts/2018-10-31-course-materials-text-mining-as-historical-method.markdown

 **Week 3** introduces basic concepts in textual analytics and natural language processing, concepts such as stemming, lemmatization, regular expressions, n-grams, and bag-of-words analysis.
 These methods are used to understand the importance of word co-occurance in textual corpora.

-**Week 4**
+**Week 4** introduces NLTK's wordnet, a lexical database of English nouns, verbs, adjectives, and adverbs.
+Through wordnet these parts-of-speech are grouped into sets of cognitive synonyms (synsets) and hyponyms

+ and are interlinked within a network of conceptual-semantic and lexical relations.
+Using wordnet, students analyze

 **Week 5** teaches how to work with tabular data and date time types.
 After an overview of methods to work with dates and time, students render a dot plot that follows the conventions for visualizing time data within digital history scholarship.

-**Week 6** applies (ENTER) to analyze U.S. congressional debates from the 1980's.
-Using a controlled vocabulary consiting of keywords about crime, students
+**Week 6** applies the concepts introduced in week 5 to analyze U.S. congressional debates from the 1980's.
+Using a controlled vocabulary consisting of keywords about crime, students extract, clean, and wrangle the speech of important congressional speakers.
+The data is then visualized with a line chart to show how the frequency of these speakers' top words change throughout the decade.

-extract
-clean
-visualize
-word counts on criminal

 **Week 8**